-[56] By acting for both the creditor and the debtor in a sale by judicial authority, the lawyer represents conflicting interests, which is in breach of the first paragraph of section 3.06.07 C.E.
-Moreover, the lawyer cannot concomitantly represent a trustee in bankruptcy or a liquidator as well as the debtor or creditor in question (third paragraph of section 3.06.07 C.E.).
+[70] By acting for both the creditor and the debtor in a sale by judicial authority, the lawyer represents conflicting interests, which is in breach of the first paragraph of section 3.06.07 CE.
+Moreover, the lawyer cannot concomitantly represent a trustee in bankruptcy or a liquidator as well as the debtor or creditor in guestion (CE, para.
+3, s.
+3.06.07).
 That prohibition would also apply to the conflicting role played by a lawyer acting as the person designated to proceed with sale by judicial authority while representing the creditor or the debtor in the matter.
-The C.E. further prohibits a lawyer from acting as a bailiff or exercising judicial or quasi-judicial functions while acting as a lawyer in the same matter (sections 3.05.05 (a) and 4.01.01 C.E.).
+The CE further prohibits a lawyer from acting as a bailiff or exercising judicial or quasi-judicial functions while acting as a lawyer in the same matter (CE, ss.
+3.05.05 (a) and 4.01.01).

-[57] Furthermore, the lawyer must avoid "all methods and attitudes likely to give to his profession a profit-seeking or commercial character" (section 3.08.03 C.E.).
+[71] Furthermore, the lawyer must avoid "all methods and attitudes likely to give to his profession a profitseeking or commercial character" (CE, s.
+3.08.03).
 Although the lawyer may wish to provide full services to his or her client, he or she must assess the impact of doing so in relation to the need to maintain an appearance of justice at all times.
-By recommending a paralegal from his firm to act as the designated person in proceedings instituted for the benefit of his client, the creditor, the lawyer may give the appearance of unethically profiting monetarily in this case."
-11 [Translation]
+By recommending a paralegal from his firm to act as the designated person in proceedings instituted for the benefit of his client, the creditor, the lawyer may give the impression that he is making a profit in an unethical manner in this case [emphasis added].14 [Editor's note: Translation]